-The start of the New Year is an opportunity to review and reassess your personal development plan, or PDP, for the next 12 months.
-While there are many different goals you can set for 2020, such as improving your work-life balance or developing your leadership skills, one of the most common for many will be to get a job promotion.
+The start of a new year is an opportunity to review and reassess your personal development plan, or PDP, for the next 12 months.
+While there are many different goals you can set for 2021, such as improving your work-life balance or developing your leadership skills, one of the most common for many will be to get a job promotion.

 If you’ve been in the same job role for a while, or you’re looking for a new challenge, now’s the time to set yourself up for the next step in your career.